Updated on July 19, 2023

 In the last few years, many girls boarding schools and college prep programs have cropped up all around the United States.
 These schools are geared towards training future women leaders.
 The goal of these schools is to invest in and empower young girls and prepare them for careers in STEM fields.

-Many programs are flexible and do not have a set routine or schedule for college preparatory classes.
-Each boarding school has its unique specialties, programs, rules, and restrictions for girl students.
+Many girl boarding school programs are flexible and do not have a set routine or schedule for college preparatory classes.
+Every school has its unique specialties, programs, rules, and restrictions for girl students.
 Full-time boarding school students stay at the dormitories on both weekdays and weekends throughout the school year.
 Some facilities allow for day students who return home when a class is not in session.

 What Makes a Good Boarding School for Girls?

-Boarding schools for girls offer a host of benefits for both the student and her parents.
-When considering a school for girls, parents often weigh the on-site programs that allow students to participate in athletics, STEM, artistic, theatrical, and accelerated programs that offer personalized curriculums that may provide more complexity and stimulation for girls.
+The benefits of an all-girls boarding school are many, and our article on the pros and cons of boarding schools will help your decision.
+When considering a boarding school for girls, parents often weigh the on-site programs that allow students to participate in athletics, STEM, artistic, theatrical, and accelerated programs that offer personalized curriculums that may provide more complexity and stimulation for girls.